AI Workshop: learn to build apps with AI →

 We can use it to check if a feature is supported by the browser using the @supports keyword.

-This is an example I think this is especially useful, at the time of writing, for checking if a browser supports CSS grid, which can be done using:
+This is an example that I think is especially useful, at the time of writing, for checking if a browser supports CSS Grid, which can be done using:

 @supports (display: grid) {